双指针技巧秒杀七道链表题目

 and p2

 each time, attaching the smaller node to the result list.
-See the following GIF for an illustration:
+Refer to the GIF below:

-To understand it visually, the logic of this algorithm is similar to zipping up a zipper. l1
+To visually understand, the logic of this algorithm is similar to zipping up a zipper, where l1

 and l2